d-gebert/30_fly_genomes/Docs/Data_availability.md

 ## Additional Information

 - **Supplementary Data**:
-  - **Description**: Supplementary tables, figures, and other supporting materials are included in the manuscript's supplementary files.
+  - **Description**: Supplementary tables, figures, and other supporting materials are included in the accompanying manuscript's supplementary files.
   - **Access**: These materials are available alongside the published article.

-For any further inquiries or assistance in accessing the data, please contact the corresponding author.
+For any further inquiries or assistance in accessing the data, please contact the corresponding authors (Daniel Gebert & Felipe Karam Teixeira).